orayanics/orayanics/README.md

 ###

-<p align="left">Aside from coding, I also take interest in video editing, graphics design, books, and photography (especially nature and the sky).
+<p align="left">Aside from coding, I also take interest in video editing, graphics design, books, and photography.
 I take most inspiration from the different medias I consume.</p>

 ###

-<p align="left">Love TWICE, Red Velvet, and aespa.
-And this cute and handsome pomerian dog Stark.</p>

 ###